Kudaes/Eclipse/README.md

 ## Spawn powershell with ETW and AMSI disabled

-Since the hijack of the main AC of a process allows us to redirect the load of any DLL, this technique can be used to modify the behaviour of a process.
+Since the hijacking of the main AC of a process allows us to redirect the loading of any DLL, this technique can be used to modify the behaviour of a process.
 As a example, let's see how to use Eclipse to spawn a `powershell.exe` process with ETW (usermode) and AMSI disabled.
-To do so, we just need to redirect the loading of the DLLs responsible of those features: `amsi.dll` and `advapi32.dll`.
+To do so, we just need to redirect the loading of the DLLs responsible for those features: `amsi.dll` and `advapi32.dll`.
 First, let's create with ADPT the proxy DLL that will intercept the calls to `amsi.dll`:

 	C:\Path\To\ADPT\Generator\target\release> generator.exe -m proxy -p C:\Windows\System32\amsi.dll -e AmsiScanBuffer